yangmillstheory/mixin.a.lot/README.md

 ## What is it?

-A small [aspect-oriented](https://en.wikipedia.org/wiki/Aspect-oriented_programming) JavaScript mixin API.
+A small composable JavaScript mixin API.

 ## Why use it?